-- Security;
+- > Security;

 - Coordination;

 - > Access arrangements;

 - Monitoring system;

-- Sustainability, resilience, Linking Relief Rehabilitation and Development;
+- > Sustainability, resilience, Linking Relief Rehabilitation and Development;

 - Cost efficiency; or comparative advantage of the action or the partners.

-In case of actions ongoing in the field, where DG ECHO is requested to fund the continuation thereof, a field visit may be conducted by DG ECHO field expert (TA) to determine the feasibility and quality of the follow-up action proposed.
+In case of ongoing actions, where DG ECHO is requested to fund the continuation thereof, a field visit may be conducted by an DG ECHO field expert (TA) to determine the feasibility and quality of the follow-up action proposed.

-2.2.2.
-Operational guidelines
+3.2.2.
+Operational guidelines: